callstack/react-native-builder-bob/docs/pages/build.md

 ##### `configFile`

-To customize the babel config used, you can pass the [`configFile`](https://babeljs.io/docs/en/options#configfile) option as `true` if you have a `babel.config.js` or a path to a custom config file.
+To customize the Babel config used, you can pass the [`configFile`](https://babeljs.io/docs/en/options#configfile) option as `true` if you have a `babel.config.js` or a path to a custom config file.
 This will override the default configuration.

+This option is only available with Babel.

 It is recommended that you extend the default configuration by using the [`react-native-builder-bob/babel-preset`](https://github.com/callstack/react-native-builder-bob/blob/main/packages/react-native-builder-bob/src/configs/babel-preset.cjs) preset in your custom config file: